-drop near zero.
-To illustrate this trend we fitted the July and August data using an exponential function (see discussion by Matthews, et al., 2004).
-As indicated in Figures 2.14-2.17 (pages 41-44), there were significant negative correlations between dissolved oxygen and time for all hypolimnetic samples collected during July and August.
-Although Site 1 didn't develop stable stratification until May, the July hypolimnetic oxygen concentrations were already <4 mg/L and by August the oxygen concentrations were <1 mg/L (Figures 2.14-2.17).
+between dissolved oxygen and time for all hypolimnetic samples collected during July and August.
+Although Site 1 didn't develop stable stratification until late May, the July hypolimnetic oxygen concentrations were already <5 mg/L and by August the oxygen concentrations were <2 mg/L (Figures 2.14-2.17).

-A region of supersaturated oxygen was evident in the metalimnion at Site 1 in May, June, and July (Figures 2.6-2.8, pages 33-35; Figures B26-B36, pages 127-137).
+A region of supersaturated oxygen was evident in the metalimnion at all sites in August (Figures 2.9, page 36; Figures B41-B45, pages 144-148).
 This was caused by the accumulation of phytoplankton along the density gradient between the epilimnion and hypolimnion where light and nutrients are sufficient to support very high levels of photosynthesis.
 Chlorophyll concentrations within the metalimnetic oxygen peak may be 4-5 times higher than those measured near the surface of the lake (Matthews and DeLuna, 2008).
 Metalimnetic oxygen peaks are common at Site 1 during the summer, and may occur at Sites 2-4, but will usually be at different depths because the metalimnions are at different depths.
 When present, the metalimnions form at approximately 5-10 m at Site 1, 10-15 m at Site 2, and 15-20 m at Sites 3-4.

 Hypolimnetic oxygen loss is much less obvious in basin 3, in part due to the much larger hypolimnetic volume.
 Sites 3 and 4 often develop small oxygen sags near the thermocline during late summer.
-These are caused by respiration of heterotrophic bacteria that accumulate along the density gradient between the epilimnion and hypolimnion (e.g., Figure 2.1, page 28; Figure B4, page 105; Matthews and DeLuna, 2008).
-From October through December, which is usually the last month of stratification in basin 3, the hypolimnetic oxygen concentrations at Sites 3-4 are often lower than in the epilimnion, which likely reflects continued biological respiration in the isolated hypolimnion (e.g., Figures 2.3 & B14, pages 30 & 115).
-But the hypolimnion in basin three rarely drops below 5-6 mg/L of dissolved oxygen.
+These are caused by respiration of heterotrophic bacteria that accumulate along the density gradient between the epilimnion and hypolimnion (e.g., Figure 2.1, page 28; Figure B4, page 107; Matthews and DeLuna, 2008).
+From October through December, which is usually the last month of stratification in basin 3, the hypolimnetic oxygen concentrations at Sites 3-4 are often lower than in the epilimnion, which likely reflects continued biological respiration in the isolated hypolimnion (e.g., Figures 2.3 & B14, pages 30 & 117).
+But the hypolimnion in basin 3 rarely drops below 5-6 mg/L of dissolved oxygen.13 nate electron acceptors.14 First, bacteria will use nitrate as an alternate to oxygen, converting nitrate to nitrite and nitrogen gas.
+Next, bacteria use manganese and ferrous ions.
+When these compounds are exhausted, bacteria use sulfate, converting it to hydrogen sulfide, a colorless gas with a strong, rotten-egg smell.
+If the electron acceptors listed above are unavailable, bacteria can use carbon dioxide, converting it to methane.